Verified for authenticity Learn More

 Their Challenges

-Additional challenges include the extraction of natural resources that rural communities rely on for their livelihoods.
-These threats include illegal logging, timber exploitation, charcoal production, wildlife poaching, overfishing with illegal traps and nets, land-clearing bushfires (often for agriculture), and general overuse of forest and aquatic resources.
+The reliance of local people on these incredibly limited forest resources is an additional challenge, and includes the issues of illegal logging, timber exploitation, charcoal production, wildlife poaching, overfishing with illegal traps and nets, land-clearing bushfires (often for agriculture), and general overuse of forest and aquatic resources.
 Notably, bushfires are a major concern in dry habitats, primarily occurring at the end of the dry season for agricultural preparation.
 Habitat threats are more prevalent when rangers are absent, particularly on weekends.

 Their Approach

 IMPACT Madagascar works alongside local people in order to empower communities, running community-led programs and coaching practical conservation skills that are sustainable for both people and the environment.
-It is not possible to protect the environment and its biodiversity without also considering the people who depend upon the surrounding natural resources for survival.
-Since its creation in 2014, IMPACT Madagascar has supported local communities in reducing poverty and ensuring sustainable and feasible conservation of the environment through a holistic approach including:
+They support IMPACT Madagascar's communities through a holistic approach including:

 1. Community Development and Community Conservation